twhite06/databaseproject/README.md

 	the line and int of the line number.
 Indexes stores the index of the line and path vector that holds the information needed.
 WordContent stores the word read in and a vector of indexes for my line and path vectors.
-Bucketdata stores the lower case version of a word and a vector of wordContents
+Bucketdata stores the lower case version of a word and a vector of wordContents.

+	Tree to store the files that need to be visited based off of the given directory.

 Testing: